 Many progressive schools view homework as less essential to education and assign less homework to students than traditional schools, especially in the upper grades.
 In fact, some progressive schools do not assign homework in any grade.

 Many of these anti-homework progressivist schools use a practice called classroom flipping.
 In these schools, students do more “sit-down” learning at home, such as reading or writing.
 Meanwhile, they do more applied learning activities in class, such as group exercises or in-class presentations.

 Classroom flipping is similar to the way some university courses are taught.
 At this level, students often do “sit-down” reading and studying at home, and then have class and group discussions in school.

 Because classroom flipping is a fairly new practice, there’s been little to no research done on it.
 We’ve begun, though, to compile some data on classroom flipping, including which schools featured on OurKids.net use this practice.
 Our main aim is to be able to draw some conclusions about its value, in comparison with more traditional approaches to homework.

 - 20.3% of schools featured on OurKids.net use the practice of classroom flipping.

 Figure 5: The average amount of homework assigned by grade for traditional versus progressive schools, as featured on OurKids.net.
-Note that while traditional schools on average assign more homework than progressive schools, a significant difference doesn’t emerge until the high school years, from grades nine to twelve.
+Note that while traditional schools on average assign more homework than progressive schools, a significant difference doesn’t emerge until the high school years, from Grade 9 to 12.

 The jury is still out on homework.
 Despite lots of research, there’s little agreement on the merits of homework, and its merits versus its costs.
 But research seems to suggest, if nothing else, that homework can enhance learning in many ways.